We Sold Our Car in One Hour!

 There were a few things we had going for us, along with a few things we did that helped us sell our car for a good price.

-- Honda's are known for being reliable cars and because of that hold their value fairly well.
+Honda's are known for being reliable cars and because of that they hold their value fairly well.

-- We had excellent gas mileage on our car.
-Between it being a small, high MPG car, as well as the way we drove it, we got 38 MPG average over the last 4 years.
+We had excellent gas mileage on our car.
+Between it being a small, high MPG (miles per gallon) car, as well as the way we drove it, we got 38 MPG average over the previous four years!

-- We cleaned the car top to bottom.
-We both spent a solid 5 hours cleaning it!
+We cleaned the car top to bottom.
+We both spent a solid five hours cleaning it!
 First impressions are everything.
 When a car looks good, it’s assumed it’s well maintained.

-- We took extensive images.
+We took extensive images.
 Every angle inside and out.
-(TIP: For an added layer of security don’t forget to blur or block the license plate.)
+(For an added layer of security don’t forget to blur or block the license plate.)

-Now, of course, there are always things beyond the basics you can do to try and increase the resale value.
-Since we’re constantly evaluating our options and past decisions, this is what we came up with:
+Of course, there are always things beyond the basics you can do to try and increase the resale value.
+Since we’re constantly evaluating our options and past decisions, here are a couple lessons we learned from our experience.

-- Things happened so quickly (less than an hour from our initial Craigslist post), it took us by surprise.
+Things happened so quickly (less than an hour from our initial Craigslist post) that we were taken by surprise.
 We should have been more prepared.
-We especially should have talked about negotiating as a team ahead of time.
+In particular should have talked about negotiating as a team ahead of time.
 Both of us are experienced in negotiating on our own, but not as a couple.
 We didn’t go into it prepared, by knowing our lowest acceptable offer or who was taking the lead.
 We were fortunate the buyer didn’t take advantage of our lack of preparation.
 A lapse in judgment for sure.
 Next time, we’ll be sure to discuss this ahead of time and have a plan of attack.

 That Was Almost Too Fast